-Self Awareness is the ability to identify, articulate, and promote one's skills, strengths, knowledge, and experiences relevant to personal growth and professional success.
+Self-awareness is the ability to identify, articulate, and develop one's values, interests, skills, strengths, knowledge, and experiences relevant to personal growth and professional success.

 Assessing Your Level of Competency

 This is the time to really reflect on yourself and where you are at with this competency.
 Ask yourself the following questions to dive deep into your self-assessment: